-- in screening for selection of patients for selective therapy and management, or for or for disease staging, or in the diagnosis of cancer.
-Example: personalized medicine.
-NOTE: those IVD medical devices where the therapy decision would usually be made only after further investigation and those used for monitoring would fall into class B under rule 6. - in human genetic testing.
-Examples: Huntington's Disease, Cystic Fibrosis. - to monitor levels of medicines, substances or biological components, when there is a risk that an erroneous result will lead to a patient management decision resulting in an immediate life-threatening situation for the patient.
-Examples: Cardiac markers, Cyclosporin, Prothrombin time testing. - In the management of patients suffering from a life-threatening infectious disease.
-Examples: HCV viral load, HIV Viral Load and HIV and HCV geno- and subtyping. - In screening for congenital disorders in the fetus.
-Examples: Spina Bifida or Down Syndrome.

-Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: Devices in this Class present a moderate public health risk, or a high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation, or would have a major negative impact on outcome.
+- in screening for selection of patients for selective therapy and management as companion diagnostics - in screening, diagnosis or staging of cancer; - in human genetic testing Examples: Huntington's Disease, Cystic Fibrosis - to monitor levels of medicines, substances or biological components, when there is a risk that an erroneous result will lead to a patient management decision resulting in an immediate life-threatening situation for the patient or for the patient's offspring.
+Examples: Cardiac markers, Cyclosporin, Prothrombin time testing. - in the management of patients suffering from a life-threatening disease or condition.
+Examples: HBV monitoring marker, HCV viral load, HIV Viral Load and HIV and HCV geno- and subtyping - in screening for congenital disorders in the foetus or embryo.
+Examples: Spina Bifida or Down Syndrome - in screening for congenital disorders in new-born babies where failure to detect and treat such disorders could lead to life-threatening situations or severe disabilities. - Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule, which is as follows: devices in this Class present a moderate public health risk, or a high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation, or would have a major negative impact on outcome.
 The devices provide the critical, or sole, determinant for the correct diagnosis.
-They may also present a high individual risk because of the stress and anxiety resulting from the information and the nature of the possible follow-up measures.

-Rule 4: IVD medical devices intended for self-testing are classified as Class C, except those devices from which the result is not determining a medically critical status, or is preliminary and requires follow-up with the appropriate laboratory test in which case they are Class B.
+They may also present a high individual risk because of the stress and anxiety resulting from the information and the nature of the possible follow-up measures. - Rule 4: IVD medical devices intended for self-testing are classified as Class C, except those devices from which the result is not determining a critical situation, in which case they are classified under Class B.

-IVD medical devices intended for blood gases and blood glucose determinations for near-patient testing would be Class C. Other IVD medical devices that are intended for near-patient should be classified in their own right using the classification rules.

-Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: In general, these devices are used by individuals with no technical expertise and thus the labelling and instructions for use are critical to the proper outcome of the test.
+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule, which is as follows: in general, these devices may be used by lay user.

-Example for self-testing class C: Blood glucose monitoring,
+Example for self-testing class C: Blood glucose monitoring.

-Example for self-testing class B: Pregnancy self test, Fertility testing, Urine test-strips.
+Example for self-testing class B: Pregnancy self-test, Fertility testing.